-Q. Doctor Who - The Space Museum
+Q. The Space Museum

 The TARDIS materialises on the planet Xeros, inside a museum created by the Moroks.
 Inside the exhibts the Doctor, along with his companions, notice many familiar creatures, including Daleks - and also themselves.